-- 14. For purposes of the SLAuSs, the following terms have the meanings attributed below: - (a) Aggregation risk The probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
+- 14. For purposes of the SLAuSs, the following terms have the meanings attributed below: - (e) Aggregation risk The probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
 (Ref: Para.
 A19) - (b) Component An entity, business unit, function or business activity, or some combination thereof, determined by the group auditor for purposes of planning and performing audit procedures in a group audit.
 (Ref: Para.
 A20) - (c) Component auditor An auditor who performs audit work related to a component for purposes of the group audit.
-A component auditor is a part of the engagement team10 for a group audit.
+A component auditor is a part of the engagement team 10 for a group audit.
 (Ref: Para.
 A21-A23) - (d) Component management Management responsible for a component.
 (Ref: Para.
-A24) - (e) Component performance materiality An amount set by the group auditor to reduce aggregation risk to an appropriately low level for purposes of planning and performing audit procedures in relation to a component.
+A24) - (e) Component performance materiality An amount set by the group auditor to reduce aggregation risk to an appropriately low level for purposes of planning and performing audit procedures in relation to a component. - (f) Group A reporting entity for which group financial statements are prepared.